leviathancodes/storybook-docs/doc.md

 Bob's your uncle!

-**note** Please make sure that you are using Java Version 8 and not Java Version 11.
+**note:** Please make sure that you are using Java Version 8 and not Java Version 11.
 Version 11 has been known to cause issues with Selenium and Polymer Storybook

 ## Install wct-eyes